arbaz0010/LiveOS/README.md

 Some choices worth explaining:

-**Why UEFI-resident.** NightRun deliberately stays on UEFI Boot Services instead of calling `ExitBootServices()`.
+**Why UEFI-resident.** LiveOS deliberately stays on UEFI Boot Services instead of calling `ExitBootServices()`.
 That is what makes a USB keyboard, a display, and disk reads work on effectively any machine without shipping half a kernel's worth of drivers.
 Firmware is the platform layer; everything above it (loader, formats, tokenizer, kernels,